Coventry Building Society Arena: Planning a new stadium

-The decision to move Coventry City F.C. from Highfield Road to a new stadium – with a larger capacity and better road links and parking facilities – was made in 1997 by the club's then chairman Bryan Richardson.
+The decision to move Coventry City from Highfield Road to a new stadium – with a larger capacity and better road links and parking facilities – was made in 1997 by the club's then-chairman Bryan Richardson.
 It was anticipated that the new stadium would be ready for the 2000–01 season.
 Permission for the construction of a 45,000-seater stadium was given in the spring of 1999, with a targeted completion date of August 2001.
 However, the stadium was delivered four years behind schedule, and was more basic than anticipated in the original plans.

 Coventry were one out of three cities to bid for England's new national stadium along with London and Birmingham.
 In 2001, Nick Nolan, the leader of Coventry City Council, claimed that their proposal was always the strongest as the construction could be completed within three years.
 The council's plan was to build a 90,000 all-seater stadium for an estimated cost of £250 million.
 However, it was decided that Wembley, London would remain the location for the national stadium.

 The original design for the arena was for a state-of-the-art stadium with a retractable roof and a pitch that could slide out to reveal a hard floor for concerts.
-After Coventry City's relegation from the Premiership in May 2001, a number of contractor/financier withdrawals, and England's bid to host the 2006 FIFA World Cup ending in failure, the plans were significantly downsized to reflect new realities.
-By the summer of 2002 there were plans for a more basic 32,500-seat stadium in its place.
+After Coventry City's relegation from the Premiership in May 2001, a number of contractor/financier withdrawals, and England's bid to host the 2006 FIFA World Cup ending in failure, the plans were significantly downsized.
+By the summer of 2002 plans were set for a more basic 32,500-seat stadium.

 Naming of the stadium

 The arena's first name, 'The Ricoh Arena' came from a multi-year sponsorship deal, reported to be worth £10 million with camera and photocopier manufacturer Ricoh.
 During construction the stadium was variously referred to as the Jaguar Arena, Arena Coventry and Arena 2000.

 The sponsorship deal with Ricoh came about after the stadium's initial sponsor, luxury car manufacturer Jaguar, was forced to pull out because of the commercial difficulties that had caused the controversial closure of the large Jaguar assembly plant at the city's Brown's Lane, previously a major source of employment in Coventry.
 On 4 August 2004, 12 months before the stadium's opening, it had been announced that the new stadium would be called the Jaguar Arena in a deal worth up to £7 million until 2015.
 However, the deal was cancelled on 17 December 2004.
 Jaguar did however retain naming rights to the Arena's Exhibition Hall.
 Ricoh's sponsorship of the new stadium was confirmed on 26 April 2005.

 On 5 May 2021, it was announced that the venue would be renamed the Coventry Building Society Arena.
-The name change came into effect in summer 2021 as a part of a 10-year naming rights deal with the UK's second largest building society.
+The name change came into effect in summer 2021 as a part of a ten-year naming rights deal with the UK's second largest building society.